 Feng shui is all about creating a balanced and harmonious flow of energy in your home.
 The direct alignment of two or more doors is thought to create a low, harsh quality of feng shui energy sometimes called sha chi.
 If you imagine chi, or energy, to behave like water flowing, you can begin to understand the principle.
 Just as water can rush very fast through two or more directly aligned doors without slowing down to actually nourish the space, so, too, does chi energy behave.

 It feng shui, it is especially important to avoid a direct alignment of the front door with the back door.
 When this occurs, all the good feng shui energy coming through the main door easily flows through and escapes through the back door without circulating and nourishing your home.
 Take this into consideration when you plan to renovate or remodel your home.

 Your house needs good feng shui energy just as its inhabitants need good quality air.
 It is important to be aware of the quality of feng shui energy created by your floor plan and to take steps to create better energy.
 But don't worry if you live in a house with a direct alignment of doors.
 Depending on your floor plan, your budget, and your personal decor style, there are some practical feng shui tips to help the flow of energy in your space.Continue to 2 of 6 below.

 Table and Flowers

-Place a round table in the direct pathway of energy.
+Many feng shui solutions rely on moving the path of the energy and preventing it from flowing directly in and out of the house.
+For example, one idea is to place a round table in the direct pathway of the energy flow.
 This will redirect the energy and slow it down.
 A vase with fresh flowers on the table will improve the energy even further.Continue to 3 of 6 below.

 03 of 06